Grieving Henrico mom meets kind stranger who restored her faith in humanity

 “I’ll tell you there is not greater feeling than helping a family in need,” John said.

 He has been selling headstones of all shapes and sizes for 13 years.
-During that time, John has tried to should some of the emotional burden.
+During that time, John has tried to shoulder some of the emotional burden.

 “I just try to be a light in the darkness for them,” he said.